Two generalisations of sharp k-transitivity: Introduction

-In \cref{s:seed actions on structures} we examine the arguments in the previous sections and provide an abstract outline of a set of sufficient conditions for a strong relational \Fr structure $\M$ to admit sharply $k$-transitive actions.
-We phrase this in terms of a notion of a seed action of a seed group on $\M$.
-In \cref{s:structures and independence} we recall some basic definitions and results around the notion of a stationary weak independence relation (SWIR). \cref{s:making independent} is rather technical and is centered around the notion, motivated by \cite{KS19}, of a family of partial actions with the escape property, and in this section we also recall the main ingredients from \cite{KS19}.
+In \cref{s:seed actions on structures} we examine the arguments in the previous sections and provide an abstract outline of a set of sufficient conditions for a strong relational \Fr structure $\M$ to admit sharply $k$-homogeneous actions.
+We phrase this in terms of a notion of a pleasant seed action of a seed group on $\M$.
+In \cref{s:structures and independence} we recall some basic definitions and results around the notion of a stationary weak independence relation (SWIR). \cref{s:making independent} is rather technical and is centered around the notion, inspired by \cite{KS19}, of a family of partial actions with the escape property.
 We show how to apply these ideas in \cref{s:ind use section}.
 At this point it still remains to show that in some cases it is possible to construct actions of seed groups on $\M$ for which certain groups have large centralisers (in some precise sense), which is done in \cref{s:construction good finite actions}.